Home

 and Eliminate the Source

 It’s no wonder that so many people have atopic dermatitis.
 Everyone seems to think this painful condition is really a problem with the skin.
 And most treatment is geared towards alleviating the symptoms of dry itchy skin.
+Few realize that atopic dermatitis, also called eczema (commonly misspelled exzema), is really only a symptom.

-Exzema is present in about 10% of the population.
-Along with asthma and seasonal allergies, western medicine considers it an 'allergic disease', meaning that the body produces specific allergic antibodies in response to an 'allergy trigger'.
+The REAL problem is overwhelming toxicity, inappropriate hygiene habits and malnutrition that all contribute to poor Immune System Health Exzema is present in about 10% of the population.
+Along with asthma and Seasonal Allergies, western medicine considers it an 'allergic disease', meaning that the body produces specific allergic antibodies in response to an 'allergy trigger'.
 While there are many different kinds of dermatitis, most chronic exzema is classified as Atopic Dermatitis, or the allergic type.

 As you'll see.
 Western Medicine is pretty much wrong about this dry itchy skin condition.

-"people with AD (Atopic Dermatitis) have a lifelong tendency to have:
+The National Eczema Association states, "people with AD (Atopic Dermatitis) have a lifelong tendency to have:

-•Dry skin—easily irritated
+• Dry skin—easily irritated

-•Occupational skin disease — hand dermatitis
+• Occupational skin disease — hand dermatitis

-•Skin infections — Staph and herpes ("cold sores")
+• Skin infections — Staph and herpes ("cold sores")

-•Eye problems — eyelid dermatitis, cataracts
+• Eye problems — eyelid dermatitis, cataracts

-•Family and social relationships disrupted
+• Family and social relationships disrupted

 Yipes.
 Relationships disrupted and loss of work for LIFE!!!